Walking into Alchemy:

 by Amelia Marriette

 It is a love story; a nature story and a book about art, culture and the wider world.
-The love story led to my relocation to Austria with my new partner the artist and goldsmith Katie Gayle.
+The love story led to my relocation to Austria.
 I was surrounded by the stunning scenery of the Carinthian region of Southern Austria.
 I sought repair and rejuvenation through the completion of fifty-two, thirteen-mile walks in the span of one calendar year.
 I was able to return myself to health by considering and reconsidering personal experiences, emotions, ideas and memories.
 As the weeks passed, I began to find my sense of place and my new path in life.
 I realised that I was walking into alchemy, mining for gold as I went.
 The book is about looking and seeing and about finding beauty in nature and life.
 If you want to start walking to regain your own health and happiness this book will be both a companion and a manual to help you become a walker for life.

 Where to Buy